 What’s Detritus Worm?

-Detritus worms are annelid worm that belongs to the same family as leeches and earthworms.
+Detritus worms or also known as Naididae are annelid worm that belongs to the same family as leeches and earthworms.
 This segmented worm looks like a white-brown hair wiggling through the water.
 When left alone in your aquarium, it can grow bigger until an inch long.